 - Intermediate Electrical & Electronic Technology

-Progression: Students can progress to the add-on Bachelor Degree of Engineering in Agricultural Engineering (Level 7) or Bachelor of Engineering in Road Transport, Technology and Management Level 7 at Limerick Institute of Technology
+Progression: Graduates of the programme can progress to a Bachelor Degree of Engineering in Agricultural Engineering (Level 7) or Bachelor of Engineering in Road Transport, Technology and Management Level 7 at Limerick Institute of Technology

 - Machinery Importers

 - Agricultural Contractors

 - Fabricators and Heavy Plant trades